What does this measure?

-Teen pregnancy has shown steep decline since the 2006 to 2008 reports, falling from 12.3% to 6.4% of all births within the County, at an average of -1.9% per 3 year increment.
-Teen pregnancy remains highest amongst White Erie County residents across all age ranges.
+Teen pregnancy has shown steep decline since the 2006-to-2008 reports, falling from 12.1% to 6.2% of all births within the County, at an average of -1.9% per 3-year increment.
+Teen pregnancy remains highest amongst White Erie County residents across all analyzed age ranges.

 Smoking During Pregnancy

-Specifically looking at non-smoking mothers during pregnancy, Multi-Race women are less likely to be non-smokers at a rate of 77% compared to Asian (99%), Black (83%), Hispanic (88%), and White (82%) mothers.
-Smoking during pregnancy has fallen from 2008, from 28.3% to 18.5% by 2017.
-Despite this decrease, Erie County's mothers are still more likely on average to smoke during pregancy, compared to the PA state rate of 11.7%.
+Specifically looking at mothers smoking during pregnancy, White and Multi-Race women are more likely to be smokers at a rate of 19.3% and 16% respectively, compared to Asian (0.9%%), Black (10.6%), Hispanic (8.4%) mothers.
+Smoking during pregnancy has fallen from 2008, from 28.3% to 17.3% by 2018.
+Despite this, Erie County's mothers are still more likely on average to smoke during pregnancy, compared to the PA state rate of 11%.

-Early prenatal care rates are highest among White women (82%), and for all women highest in age category 30 to 34 years old.
-Overall early prenatal care is higher among age groups before 35 years old (75%) than age groups older than 35 (70%).
-Prenatal care rates dipped in 2006 to 2008, and while they've rebounded to 80.2% of all reported pregnancies, they've still not recaptured 2000 to 2002 rates which peaked at 83.4%.
+Early prenatal care rates are highest among White and Hispanic women (80% of all pregnancies for both), and for all women highest in age category 30 to 34 years old.
+Overall early prenatal care is higher among age groups after 30 years old (73.8%) than age groups younger than 30 (66.8%).
+Prenatal care rates dipped in 2006 to 2008, and while they've rebounded to 81.3% of all reported pregnancies, they've still not recaptured 2000 to 2002 rates which peaked at 83.4%.

-Concerning infant mortality, the rates have consistently dropped since data years 2000-2002, but rates per race continue year-over-year to show a significantly higher rate for the black population as compared to white.
-On average, black infant mortality occurs at over twice the average for white infant mortality in Erie County, and higher than the PA state average.
+Concerning infant mortality, the rates have remained low since a slight increase in the 2006 to 2010 data bands, with a 0.7% rate from 2016 to 2018.
+Rates per race continue year-over-year to show a significantly higher rate for the Black population as compared to White.
+On average, Black infant mortality occurs at nearly 3 times the average compared to White infant mortality in Erie County, and higher than the PA state average.
 This trend occurs for both neonatal and postneonatal infants for all years under analysis.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Health: Maternity & Childbirth topic are:

-This indicator measures the share of girls ages 15 to 19 in a geographic area who have given birth in a given year.
-The trend for Teen Pregnancy is down and better for the 2015 to 2017 period with a reported decrease of -0.25% within the County.
-There were 797 teen births in the 2012 to 2014 period, as compared to 588 teen briths from 2015 to 2017.
+This indicator measures the share of girls ages 15 to 19 in a geographic area who have given birth in a given data years period.
+The trend for Teen Pregnancy was down and better for the latest 2016 to 2018 period with a reported decrease of -0.8% within the County.
+There were 654 teen births in the 2014 to 2016 period, as compared to 544 teen briths from 2016 to 2018.
 Pregnancies fell particularly for White teen mothers.

 This indicator measures the share of births in a year to women of all ages who reported smoking during pregnancy.
-The trend for Smoking During Pregnancy is down and better for the 2015 to 2017 period with a reported decrease of -2.3% within the County.
-There was a total of 1,692 mothers who reported smoking during pregnancy.
+The trend for Smoking During Pregnancy was down and better for the latest 2016 to 2018 period with a reported decrease of -2.2% within the County.
+There were a total of 1,522 mothers who reported smoking during pregnancy.

 This indicator measures the share of mothers of all ages who reported receiving prenatal care during their first trimester.
-The trend for Early Prenatal Care is up and better for the 2015 to 2017 period with a reported increase of 1.9% within the County.
-There was a total of 1,795 mothers who reported prenatal care during pregnancy.
+The trend for Early Prenatal Care was up and better for the latest 2016 to 2018 period with a reported increase of +1.8% within the County.
+There were a total of 1,626 mothers who reported not receiving early prenatal care during pregnancy.

 This indicator measures the percentage of low birth weight infants (babies who are born weighing less than 2,500 grams or 5 pounds, 8 ounces).
-The trend for Low Birth Weight Infants is up and worse for the 2015 to 2017 period with a reported increase of +0.7% within the County.
-There was a total of 771 low birth weight infants reported.
+The trend for Low Birth Weight Infants was up and worse for the latest 2016 to 2018 period with a reported increase of +0.9% within the County.
+There were a total of 796 low birth weight infants reported.

 This indicator measures the number of deaths per 1,000 births per year for infants under the age of one year.
-The trend for Infant Mortality is up and worse for the 2015 to 2017 period with a reported increase of +0.3% within the County.
-There was a total of 65 infant deaths reported.
+The trend for Infant Mortality was up and worse for the latest 2016 to 2018 period with a reported increase of +0.8% within the County.
+There were a total of 63 infant deaths reported.